quixio/quix-cli/docs/cli-local-debug.md

     For more details on the `cloud` command, refer to the [cloud broker documentation](./Reference/sdk/broker/cloud.md).

     !!! warning
-        This doesn't change your local pipeline broker, just the broker you use when your run the application locally outside the pipeline.
+        This doesn't change your local pipeline broker, just the broker you use when you run the application locally outside the pipeline.

 ---

 For a comprehensive overview of all SDK broker commands, refer to the [SDK broker documentation](./Reference/sdk/broker/index.md).

-### Step 2: Preparing your local environment:
+### Step 2: Preparing Your Local Environment

 Creating a virtual environment helps isolate dependencies and avoid conflicts: